A Comprehensive Guide to Textured Wall Paint

 Step 6: Apply a sealant (optional)

-- For better durability and moisture resistance, apply a clear sealant over the textured paint.
+- Apply a clear sealant over the textured paint for better durability and moisture resistance.
 This is especially important in high-humidity areas.

 Tips for Applying Textured Wall Paint

-- Test a small area first: Try your technique on a piece of cardboard or a hidden wall section to see how it looks.
+- First, test a small area: Try your technique on a piece of cardboard or a hidden wall section to see how it looks.

 - Work in sections: Textured paint dries quickly.
 So, work in small areas to avoid visible lines.